Impressions from field trips around the world

 Welcome to Dennis Rödder’s Lab!

-Over the years, we have been able to significantly expand the range of methods and optimize them using our own approaches, which are specifically developed to tackle complex questions.
+Over the years, we have significantly expanded the range of methods and optimized them using our own approaches, specifically developed to tackle complex questions.
 These include various techniques of correlative, mechanistic and hybrid species distribution modeling, climatology and remote sensing, paleontology, ecophysiology/thermobiology, movement ecology including modeling of land-use-dependent dispersal, invasion biology, aut- and synecology, phylo- and population genetics, as well as applied nature conservation planning.
 Self-developed methodological approaches include e.g. various techniques of species distribution modeling via multitemporal and drone-based remote sensing data as well as statistical methods for quantifying niche divergence patterns.
-The spatial scales considered are ranging from the analysis of global patterns of entire radiations to very fine-scale analyses of individual habitats in the range of a few centimeters.
+The spatial scales considered range from the analysis of global patterns of entire radiations to very fine-scale analyses of individual habitats in the range of a few centimeters.

-In addition to the use of global databases, our field- and collection-based research often provides important databases for our analyses, for which I develop corresponding pipelines myself (R, Julia, etc.).
+In addition to using global databases, our field- and collection-based research often provides important databases for our analyses, for which I develop corresponding pipelines myself (R, Julia, etc.).
+Learn more about our research and check out our recent publications!